 What is this thing called Way?
 There is the Way of Nature, and there is the Way of Humankind.
 To engage in no intentional activity, and yet be respected – this is the Way of Nature.
 To engage in action and become entangled in it – this is the Way of Humankind.
 The ruler (models) the Way of Nature; his subjects the Way of Humankind.
 The Way of Nature and the Way of Humankind are far apart.
 This is something to consider carefully!

 But let us return to our question regarding what came before or gave rise to Heaven and Earth.
 The author of Laozi 25 proposes that there was an indeterminate, nebulous state of affairs; placid and seemingly empty, yet unquestionably dynamic.
 The closest name (ming 名) he could imagine was to name it one of the “great” things in the universe, but he offers us a “style name” or “courtesy name” (zi 字) of dao 道.
-Why would he refer to this primordial environment as a dao, as a/the way of operating or doing something?
+Why would he refer to this primordial environment as a dao, as a road or a/the way of operating or doing something?
 This is a question that has troubled some scholars.
 Yet our reflections on Tian Dao above shed some light.
 Herrlee Creel once wrote, “In the Warring States period, ‘the dao of Heaven’ came to mean the way nature works: the progression of the seasons, and so forth.
 This dao of nature was, however, precisely what the early Daoist philosophers were interested in.
 For them, dao was the course of nature.”
 Thus, this usage of Dao was derived from the notion of Tian Dao as the Way of Nature.
 It would seem that some in ancient China either speculated about, or had an experience with a dao that not only encompassed but also preceded the emergence of Heaven and Earth (and their ways/daos), and like other daos, one could follow or be guided (dao 導) by this one as well.
 Accordingly, Laozi 53 declares that “the Great Way is very flat and even (to go along), yet people are fond of byways” (大道甚夷，而人好徑).

 Whereas Robert Eno writes that in Daoist texts, Dao is used “both as a prescriptive model for people and as a descriptive cosmic force,” Chad Hansen asserts that this “cosmic” usage of Dao involves an implausible meaning-change, and further, that a mystical inner experience of the source of the world is “something quite alien to their philosophical scheme.”
 I find Hansen’s narrow focus on philosophy and denigration of early Chinese religious/spiritual sensibilities to be a significant handicap to understanding these texts.
 With regards to this primordial Dao being something one can be guided by, Laozi 25 concludes by saying Heaven and Earth conform to the standard (fa 法) epitomized by Dao, and that, ideally, humankind can take it as a guide and model themselves on it.
 And in a figurative manner of speaking, Dao itself conforms to the nature of things operating or evolving naturally of–themselves, which, among other things, reveals that this Dao is still present: it does not exist only at the beginning of time.